aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ---
 ## **Overview**

-This article explains how you can convert PowerPoint file formats into PDF using Java.
+This article explains how you can convert PowerPoint file formats into PDF using PHP.
 It covers wide range of topics e.g.

 - Convert PPT to PDF
 - Convert PPTX to PDF